-There are numerous advantages of a fuel tax approach to charging visitors.
-First, the policy and administration are familiar straightforward. and states have existing bureaucracies dedicated to fuel tax collection, compliance, and accounting.
+There numerous are advantages of a fuel tax approach charging to visitors.
+First, the policy and administration are familiar and straightforward.
+All states have existing bureaucracies dedicated to collection, fuel tax compliance, and accounting.
 Consequently, the marginal cost of this approach is zero.
 Secondly, it requires no action on the part of visitors, yet they still contribute something for their use of the roads, even if the contribution does not precisely match the level of usage, except for visitors whose vehicles do not consume taxable fuel (e.g., electric vehicles).